Single Father Surrogacy Cost| Cost of surrogacy for a gay couple

 Utilizing Employee Benefits and Family Support

 In the beginning, Jon’s job didn’t cover fertility treatments for men.
-But, thanks to a teamwork effort, led by mostly women, the benefits expanded.
-This help save Jon $40,000 from the big $170,000 surrogacy bill.
+But thanks to a teamwork effort, led by mostly women, the benefits expanded.
+This helps save Jon $40,000 from the big $170,000 surrogacy bill.
 Jon’s parents also chipped in $25,000.
 Their support was key to his success.

 Jon’s journey shows that with determination and smart planning, even big challenges can be overcome.
 He didn’t do it alone.
 His employer and family were crucial parts of his success.
 Jon’s tale is inspiring for other single men with similar dreams.